nazek52/endterm-art-gallery-api/README.md

 The most challenging part was correctly integrating multiple design patterns while keeping the architecture clean.
 Overall, the project strengthened practical Java and Spring Boot skills.

+* Bonus Task – Caching Layer (Simple In-Memory Cache) Objective

+To enhance application performance by implementing a simple in-memory caching mechanism for frequently accessed data.

+The goal of this bonus task was to reduce unnecessary database calls and improve response time when retrieving artworks.

+*Implementation Overview

+A custom in-memory caching layer was implemented following:

+Singleton pattern

+SOLID principles

+Layered architecture

+Thread-safe design

+The cache stores results of frequently requested data from:

+GET /api/artworks

+Specifically, it caches the result of:

+ArtworkService.getAllArtworks()

+* How the Cache Works

+Client sends request to /api/artworks

+Service layer checks if data exists in cache

+If cache hit → return cached data

+If cache miss → query database → store result in cache → return data

+This ensures repeated calls do not hit the database unnecessarily.

+* Cache Architecture
+Class: ArtworkCache

+Located in:

+patterns/cache

+Key Characteristics:

+Stored in memory using ConcurrentHashMap

+Only one instance (Singleton)

+Thread-safe

+Supports TTL (Time-To-Live)

+Supports manual clearing

+Supports automatic invalidation

+Tracks cache statistics (hits & misses)

+* Singleton Implementation

+The cache uses Double-Checked Locking:

+private static volatile ArtworkCache instance;

+public static ArtworkCache getInstance() {
+    if (instance == null) {
+        synchronized (ArtworkCache.class) {
+            if (instance == null) {
+                instance = new ArtworkCache();
+            }
+        }
+    }
+    return instance;
+}

+This ensures:

+Only one cache instance exists

+Thread-safe initialization

+High performance

+* TTL (Time-To-Live)

+The cache automatically expires entries after:

+60 seconds

+TTL FLOW DIAGRAM
+Client → GET /api/artworks
+        ↓
+   Service checks Cache
+        ↓
+   ┌───────────────┐
+   │ Cache exists? │
+   └───────┬───────┘
+           │
+      YES  │  NO
+           │
+   Check TTL      → Fetch from DB
+           │           ↓
+    Expired?
+Save to Cache
+           │
+    YES → Remove → Fetch from DB
+    NO  → Return Cached Data

+If the TTL expires:

+Cached data is removed

+Next request fetches fresh data from database

+This prevents stale data problems.

+* Automatic Cache Invalidation

+The cache is automatically invalidated when:

+A new artwork is created (POST)

+An artwork is deleted (DELETE)

+This ensures consistency between database and cache.

+Example logic:

+cache.invalidate("all_artworks");

+* Manual Cache Clear Endpoint

+Endpoint added:

+DELETE /api/artworks/cache

+This allows manual clearing of the cache for administrative purposes.

+* Cache Statistics Endpoint

+To demonstrate performance improvement, a statistics endpoint was added:

+GET /api/artworks/stats

+It returns:

+Cache Hits: X, Cache Misses: Y

+This clearly shows whether data is coming from cache or database.

+* Logging Demonstration

+For academic demonstration purposes, console logging was added:

+When database is queried:

+* Fetching from DATABASE

+When cache is used:

+* Returned from CACHE

+This makes performance behavior visible during testing.

+* Design Constraints Compliance
+Requirement         |	Implementation
+In-memory storage	  |ConcurrentHashMap
+Singleton           |	Double-Checked Locking
+Cached method	      |getAllArtworks()
+Manual clear        |	DELETE endpoint
+Auto invalidation	  |After insert/delete
+SOLID	              |Fully respected
+Layered architecture|	Not broken

+The caching logic exists only in the Service layer, preserving clean architecture.

+* SOLID Compliance in Caching

+Single Responsibility:
+ArtworkCache only manages caching logic.

+Open/Closed:
+TTL and statistics were added without modifying service logic.

+Liskov Substitution:
+Cache does not affect polymorphism of Artwork.

+Interface Segregation:
+Service interface exposes only necessary cache-related methods.

+Dependency Inversion:
+High-level modules depend on abstractions, not concrete cache storage.

+* Performance Improvement

+Without cache:

+Every GET request hits the database

+With cache:

+Only first request queries DB

+Subsequent requests use in-memory data

+Significantly reduced database load

+This demonstrates real-world backend optimization techniques.

+*Final Result

+This bonus task helped demonstrate:

+Practical performance optimization

+Advanced Singleton implementation

+Thread-safe in-memory caching

+Data consistency management

+Clean architectural integration

+The caching layer was implemented without breaking the layered structure, making the system more scalable and efficient.